 On our last full day in the Galapagos Islands, we took a day tour to Seymour Norte Island to see the adorable blue-footed boobies.

 I never thought of myself as an animal person, but after spending 14 days on the Galapagos Islands, I am now a changed woman :).
+After this trip I want to visit all the other regions famous for their wildlife, like seeing the orangutans in Borneo or going whale watching california way.
+This was a great place to start though, due to its links with Charles Darwin who played a huge role in the theories we now accept as fact when it comes to the natural world.
 Although I kept my distance, I found myself admiring the wildlife that makes the Galapagos Islands unique in the world.
 Seymour Norte makes no exception…

 Isabela Island was my favorite island in the Galapagos.
 Less touristy than Santa Cruz, much more chilled, and I dare to say, more beautiful.